Liberdus/validator-dashboard/README.md

 > Verify docker-compose installation by running `docker-compose --version` (should return version 1.29.2 or higher).

-## Download and Run Installation Script
+## Create a sudo Privilaged User

-Note this step should be done as a sudo privilaged user and not as root.
 Do the following to create a user and give sudo access:

 ```bash
 adduser liberdus